Isaacdl2/ClassProjects/README.md

 ### **C++**
 - **ECE_102**
-  One of my third semester programming courses in C++
+  One of my third semester programming courses in C++.
 - **ECE_101**
-  One of my second semester programming courses in C++
+  One of my second semester programming courses in C++.

 ### **Java**
 - **CSC_210**
- One of my third semester programming courses in Java
+ One of my third semester programming courses in Java.